Alan Merrill: UK

 In 1974, in London, Merrill formed the band Arrows (as lead singer and bass guitarist), with drummer Paul Varley and guitarist Jake Hooker.
 Peter Meaden was the Arrows' first manager, but later they signed with Mickie Most's RAK Records.
 In March 1974, the Arrows were in the top 10 in the UK charts with the song "Touch Too Much".
-The Arrows became a popular band with teens, and once again Merrill had slid back into the teen market he had fought hard to get out of in Japan.
+The Arrows became a popular band with teenagers, and once again Merrill had slid back into the teenage market he had fought hard to get out of in Japan.

 The Arrows had another hit single with "My Last Night With You" which reached the UK top 30 in 1975, but the band's single releases were few.
 Recorded at Morgan studio in London 1974 Merrill played bass guitar on drummer Cozy Powell's chart hit single "The Man In Black" and the B-side "After Dark" produced by Mickie Most on RAK records.
 The recording hit a peak position of No. 18 on the British charts.